Patrick-Thompson9/electronic-health-record-api/Docs/Api.md

 ## 2.1 Create Order

-Note that associated objects can not be created during the creation of the parent object.
+Note that associated objects cannot be created during the creation of the parent object.
 For example, when creating an order, it is not possible to create an associated test inside the same request.

 ### Post Request